Table of Contents

 Tests for HCV include:

 If you have HIV, it is important that you be tested for HCV.
 The standard HCV test is one that looks for antibodies to HCV in your blood.
 If your HCV antibody test is positive, your body has been infected with HCV at some point in time.
 However, this antibody test can not tell whether you were infected in the past and got rid of the virus, or if you are currently infected.

-If your HCV antibody test is positive, you may also get a test for HCV RNA (the actual genetic material of the hepatitis C virus) called a nucleic acid test (NAT).
+If your HCV antibody test is positive, you may also get a nucleic acid test (NAT) which tests for the actual genetic material of the hepatitis C virus, also called the HCV RNA.
 If your NAT is positive, you are most likely currently infected with HCV.
 If your NAT is negative (no HCV RNA in your blood), then you were infected in the past and are not now currently infected.

 If your HCV antibody test is positive, your provider may get an HCV viral load.
 The HCV viral load cannot tell if or when someone with HCV will develop liver damage.
 However, the HCV viral load can help predict how well someone will respond to HCV treatment.
 Generally, the lower the HCV viral load, the better the chances that treatment will work well.

 Liver enzyme tests are blood tests that look at levels of liver enzymes.
 Because levels of liver enzymes can tell us how well the liver is working, liver enzyme tests are often referred to as liver function tests.
 Liver enzyme tests measure several things that the liver produces, including ALT, AST, bilirubin, albumin, and some indicators of your blood's ability to clot.
 Elevated liver enzymes may indicate liver damage.
 However, some people with HCV have normal liver enzymes, even in very advanced disease.